Star Party Etiquette

 Ask: Where are the heads?
 Is there a shower house?
 Where are the garbage bins?

 This basic information is usually posted on the registration form, but when you arrive get the lay of the land so you know where to go in the dark.
-The folks who sit at the registration desk are probably the same volunteers who set everything up and they are a wealthy of information.
+The folks who sit at the registration desk are probably the same volunteers who set everything up and they are a wealth of information.

 When you drive to your set up area, drive slowly to prevent kicking up dust and dirt which can land on someone’s equipment.